davep/davep.github.com/content/2023-08-12-nick-harper-at-the-jazz-bar.md

 Bandcamp](https://nickharper.bandcamp.com/), so I'll be paying that a visit!

-I hope he swings back this way some time soon, not during the Fringe, and with a proper song set.
+I hope he swings back this way some time soon, not during the Fringe, and with a proper long set.
 It's been too long since I got to enjoy [him really going for it and having a ton of fun](https://www.youtube.com/watch?v=dTD03-3qgmg).